Candace Owens accused of verbal ‘gymnastics’ on George Floyd and race

 Ms Owens, also downplaying the deaths of George Floyd and the acquittal of Kyle Rittenhouse as issues of racial injustice, alleged that “Black Americans are the most murderous group in America by rate”.

-He remarks were widely condemned by Twitter users on Tuesday, with sports journalist Andreas Hale writing: “Watch in awe the gerbil gymnastics of Owens saying George Floyd wasn’t about race”.
+Her remarks were widely condemned by Twitter users on Tuesday, with sports journalist Andreas Hale writing: “Watch in awe the gerbil gymnastics of Owens saying George Floyd wasn’t about race”.

 “[And] because the cop didn’t use a racial slur while murdering him to the pivot of ‘Black Americans are the most murderous group in America.’
 She better hope God is in Blackface”.